Is there a link between smartphone use and the rise in teen depression?

 While we wait for medical research to give us some answers its worth noting that what we consume on the internet often impacts on our moods.
 Teens often turn to the internet to escape an issue and the smartphone is a convenient tool to access that escape route.

-So it appears the main issue with the smartphone is its ability to connect to the internet anywhere, anytime.
-The content that is accessed via the internet is the main problem and its not a problem that is likely to go away any time soon.
+So it appears one of the main issues with the smartphone is its ability to connect to the internet anywhere, anytime.
+Content accessed via the internet can influence our moods or thought patterns, which in turn can lead to some unhealthy mental health habits.
+As access to technology becomes even easier its not a problem that is likely to go away any time soon.

 What should parents do